Covariate-assisted Sparse Tensor Completion

 \baselineskip=18pt

 \pagenumbering{arabic} {S.\arabic{subsection}} \theequation{S\arabic{equation}} \thetable{S\arabic{table}} \thefigure{S\arabic{figure}}

-This supplementary material contains five parts.
+This supplementary material contains six parts.
+Section \ref{sup:extension} contains interesting extensions to our current framework.
 Section \ref{sup:mainproof} provides proofs of two main theorems, Section \ref{sup:prooflem} proves main lemmas, Section \ref{sup:aulemma} lists auxiliary lemmas and their proofs, Section \ref{sup:simulation} discusses additional simulation results, and Section \ref{sec: sup_neural} includes the implementation details of a competitive covariate-assisted neural tensor factorization compared in the real data analysis.